 Through our clinical trials program, patients who qualify can access other health care alternatives and investigational new drugs long before they are available on the open market.
 The Manderson Cancer Center jointly conducts clinical research with MD Anderson Cancer Center.

-Lewis & Faye Manderson Cancer Center at DCH Regional Medical Center has recently been approved as a National Cancer Institute (NCI) Central Institutional Review Board Signatory Institution.
+Lewis & Faye Manderson Cancer Center at DCH Regional Medical Center is a National Cancer Institute (NCI) Central Institutional Review Board Signatory Institution.
 We are also an affiliate member of NRG Oncology which brings together the unique and complementary research areas of the National Surgical Adjuvant Breast and Bowel Project (NSABP), the Radiation Therapy Oncology Group (RTOG), and the Gynecologic Oncology Group (GOG).
 NRG Oncology builds upon their more than 150 years of cumulative research experience to conduct practice defining, multi-institutional clinical trials resulting in the improved survival and quality of life of patients with cancer.
 NRG Oncology has been awarded a grant by the National Cancer Institute (NCI) as a member of the NCI National Clinical Trials Network (NCTN).